rashmitk/ScalaSBT/README.md

-This project is a POC to build using SBT and integration of GatLing, Sonar-runner, Jacoco, SCoverage etc with Jenkins
+A Scala project build using SBT which includes integration with GatLing, Sonar-runner, Jacoco, SCoverage etc with Jenkins